learningequality/point-loma/README.md

     # or use yarn:
     # yarn global add lighthouse

-- Chrome Canary
-Needed for headless mode, which is not yet implemented
+- Chrome Canary - Needed for headless mode, which is not yet implemented

 ## Setup
 1. Download Google Chrome for Desktop.
 2. Install the current [Long-Term Support](https://github.com/nodejs/LTS) version of [Node](https://nodejs.org/).
 3. Install Lighthouse.
 See above for quick start instructions or link for more details.
+4. Copy over *setup.py* and *pointloma.py* into the location of your choice.
+They must be in the same directory.
+5. Install depencies by using the following command: pip install --editable .
+The *editable* optional allows you to rerun without reinstalling after making changes to the files

+Use **virutalenv** if you would like to test in a clean environment.
+It was used in testing and building of this script.

 ## Usage
 Usage: pointloma [OPTIONS] LINK